Superfluid properties of bright solitons in a ring: Superfluid fraction associated with nonclassical translational inertia

-One may wonder $f_{\mathrm{s}}=1$ in the noninteracting case $\gamma=0$ contradicts Landau's criterion.
-In a noninteracting Bose gas, Landau's criterion indeed rules out superfluidity because of the elementary excitations.
+One may wonder if $f_{\mathrm{s}}=1$ in the noninteracting case $\gamma=0$ contradicts Landau's criterion.
+Note that Leggett's formula \eqref{leggettformula} focuses only on the ground state instead of including the effects of elementary excitations.
+In a noninteracting Bose gas, Landau's criterion indeed rules out superfluidity because of the elementary excitations and the superfluid fraction given by Landau's formula within the two-fluid model vanishes.
 In an infinite size system, the Bogoliubov spectrum is continuum and gapless.
 It can make the superfluid ground state fragile to elementary excitations based on Landau's criterion.
-In our finite size system, however, the Bogoliubov spectrum is discretized and gapped except for $\gamma=\gamma_{\mathrm{c}}$ \cite{ueda,kanamoto}.
-Consequently, the superfluid ground state can be stabilized and we have $f_{\mathrm{s}}=1$ even in the noninteracting case.
+In our finite-size system, however, the Bogoliubov spectrum is discretized and gapped except for $\gamma=\gamma_{\mathrm{c}}$ \cite{ueda,kanamoto}.
+Consequently, the superfluid ground state can be stabilized, and we have $f_{\mathrm{s}}=1$ even in the noninteracting case.